-Now that you’ve got a Programmable Wireless SIM with a Rate Plan configured, you will want to make sure the SIM is Active on the cellular network.
+Now that you’ve got a Programmable Wireless SIM with a Rate Plan configured, you’ll want to make sure the SIM is active on the cellular network.

-The status of a SIM determines its state on the network.
-At any given time, the status of a SIM can be in one of eight different statuses:
+The status of a SIM is its current state on the network.
+At any given time, a SIM’s status can be one of eight possible values:

 status values of a Sim instance are described in the SIMs REST API.

-In your Console, the status of your purchased SIMs are indicated in the Status column on the SIMs page, as well as on the Configure tab of a selected SIM.
+The status of each of your purchased SIMs is indicated in the Status section on the SIMs page, as well as on the Configure tab of a selected SIM:

 You can check or change the status of a SIM on the Configure page: